 Social Media

-Social media is an excellent way to reach your target audience with minimal financial investment.
+Social media can be an excellent way to reach your target audience with minimal financial investment.
 Among firms that incorporated social media into their marketing plans, 50% generated leads through it, according to Schwab.
-Creating a social media marketing plan for your RIA comes down to knowing two things:
+Creating a social media marketing plan for your RIA comes down to knowing who you want to target and where they spend their time online.

 Researching social media usage across different demographics can give you a better idea of where your ideal clients are likely to be found.
 If you’re also doing content marketing, that can clue you in as to what kind of content they prefer to consume.